 VueJS is mainly used for building single-page applications, which are basically pageless.

-In more detail, single-page applications are built in a way that it can interact with the web browser it runs on to rewrite the data shown to the user instead of loading new pages.
+In more detail, single-page applications are built in a way that they can interact with the web browser it runs on to rewrite the data shown to the user instead of loading new pages.

 This is another framework for Web Applications that makes developer’s lives easier.